Burgui

-Jorge Franco Alviz (born 29 October 1993), known as Burgui ([ˈbuɾɣi]), is a Spanish professional footballer who plays as a left winger for Croatian club HNK Šibenik.
+Jorge Franco Alviz (born 29 October 1993), known as Burgui ([ˈbuɾɣi]), is a Spanish professional footballer who plays as a left winger.

 Club career

 Real Madrid

 Born in Burguillos del Cerro, Province of Badajoz, Extremadura, Burgui joined hometown club CD Burguillos' youth setup in 2003, aged 10.
 In 2010 he moved to CP Cacereño, and signed with CD Diocesano the following year.

 After scoring 26 goals with the Juvenil squad, Burgui joined Real Madrid in March 2012, with the deal being made effective in June.
 He made his senior debut with the C team in the 2012–13 season, in Segunda División B.

 Burgui first appeared with the reserves on 2 June 2013, coming on as a substitute for Juanfran in the 68th minute of a 4–0 home win against AD Alcorcón in the Segunda División.
 For the following campaign, he was definitely promoted to the B side.

 On 21 September 2013, Burgui scored his first professional goal, but in a 1–2 home loss to Real Zaragoza.
 On 11 May of the following year he appeared on the bench with the first team, remaining unused in a 2–0 La Liga defeat at RC Celta de Vigo.

 On 3 July 2015, Burgui was loaned to RCD Espanyol in a season-long deal.
 He made his debut in La Liga on 22 August, replacing Álvaro González in a 1–0 home victory over Getafe CF, and scored his first goal for the club on 15 December by equalising in a 2–1 defeat of Levante UD also at the Estadi Cornellà-El Prat, in the second leg of the last 32 of the Copa del Rey (3–2 aggregate).

 Burgui's first league goal came on 27 February 2016, levelling again in a 4–2 win away to Sporting de Gijón.
 On 11 July, he was loaned to precisely that opponent for one year.